Baluji Shrivastav

-Dhanoday Shrivastav OBE (born 21 June 1959), known professionally as Baluji Shrivastav, is an Indian/British musician and instrumentalist who plays a variety of traditional Indian instruments including the sitar, dilruba, surbahar, pakhavaj and tabla.
+Dhanoday Shrivastav (born 21 June 1959), known professionally as Baluji Shrivastav, is an Indian/British musician and instrumentalist who plays a variety of traditional Indian instruments including the sitar, dilruba, surbahar, pakhavaj and tabla.

 Personal life

 Born in Usmanpur in Uttar Pradesh, Baluji Shrivastav began first studied music when he was sent away as a child to live and study at Ajmer Blind School after being blinded as a baby.

 Shrivastav went on to graduate from University of Lucknow with a B.A. in Vocal Studies and Sitar.
 This was shortly followed by a further B.A. in Tabla and an M.A. in Sitar from Allahabad University.

 Shrivastav is married to the jazz singer Linda Shanovitch.

 Musical career

 Shrivastav performs and records with a number of different ensembles including his own group Jazz Orient/Re-Orient which has released seven albums to date.
 He joined Grand Union Orchestra in 1986, and has since recorded with many pop artists such as Boy George, Annie Lennox and Kylie Minogue.

 In 2012, Shrivastav founded the Inner Vision Orchestra, comprising 14 blind musicians.
 The Inner Vision Orchestra was part funded by Arts Council England, the principal public funding body for the arts in England.